-Borax Sodium Borate: This ingredient is a strong irritant, and again it may be a carcinogenic.
+Borax Sodium Borate: This ingredient is a strong irritant, and again it may be carcinogenic.

-Cobalt chloride: This cosmetic ingredient is considered a metal, it is used in many applications, such as hair dye and antiperspirants, an interesting ingredient but nonetheless, one I choose to avoid in my formulas because it is considered an irritant in skincare.
+Cobalt chloride: This cosmetic ingredient is considered a metal; it is used in many applications, such as hair dye and antiperspirants, an interesting ingredient but nonetheless, one I choose to avoid in my formulas because it is considered an irritant in skincare.

-Essential oils: Not all essential oils are created equally, some volatile oils can be irritating and sensitising to the skin, these include Cardamom, Bay Leaf and Bergamot.
+Essential oils: Not all essential oils are created equally, some volatile oils can be irritating and sensitising to the skin, these include Cardamom, Bay Leaf, and Bergamot.

 Galbanum: A fragrant substance that can be extremely irritating, due to its resin and volatile oil content.